scaleway/serverless-gateway/README.md

 The gateway is packaged via our public [Serverless Gateway Docker image](https://hub.docker.com/r/scaleway/serverless-gateway).

-*1. Provider your Scaleway credentials*
+*1. Provide your Scaleway credentials*

 You will need to set your Scaleway access and secret keys in the `gateway.env` file: